Advisory Council

 • Honorary Member

-Dr. P. Roy Vagelos is Chair of the Board of Advisors at Columbia University Irving Medical Center, where he received his medical degree in 1954.
-He is Chairman of Regeneron Pharmaceuticals, based in Tarrytown, NY, and former CEO of Merck & Co.
+Dr. P. Roy Vagelos is a biomedical scientist and former pharmaceutical executive.
+From 2005 to 2025, he served as Founding Chair of the Board of Advisors at Columbia University Vagelos College of Physicians and Surgeons, where he received his medical degree in 1954.
+He is the retired Chairman of Regeneron Pharmaceuticals, based in Tarrytown, NY, and former Chairman and CEO of Merck & Co.

 Man with gray hair in light colored dress shirt, red and black tie at podium giving a speech